Sounds like the title of a Dave Matthews Band album, doesn’t it? (The Resultant Vortex would be a great name for a band!

 The downward vortex described above doesn’t need a support system.
 Gravity does its best to keep a downward spiral continuing until there’s nothing left.
 Just look at water going down the drain after washing dishes in the kitchen sink.

-Upward vortexes need support – similar to the way mitral valves in our circulatory system keep blood from pooling in our feet when it’s en route back to the heart.
+Upward vortexes need support – similar to the way mitral valves in our circulatory system keep blood from pooling in our feet when it’s on its way back to the heart.
 Asset management and retention strategies act as these mitral valves for our schools’ finances.
-It’s not “just a nice thing to have;” it’s essential to your existence today!
+It’s not “just a nice thing to have;” it’s essential to your school’s existence today!

 Personally, I instituted some of these support strategies in the schools I worked with, and when I left for a new opportunity, the person who replaced me chose not to continue to utilize them, and focused on generating development dollars because of the popular thought that more money would solve the problems.
 What happened?
 Schools lost enrollment.
 Some were merged, some were reorganized into different grade levels, and some closed.

 You’ll notice that Development isn’t necessarily part of the upward vortex support.
 That’s because development is a long-term process, and actually forms the base of the tetrahedronic model of Advancement.
 These four aspects (Retention, Enrollment, Asset Management and Marketing) are elements that work together to reverse the downward spiraling vortex of the enrollment-tuition tug-of-war.
 While Development dollars will help to provide financial aid, you could offer financial aid just by a tuition reduction strategy…but you need an increasing number of students in the seats to do that effectively.